-Initially a calculation on nearest qualifying school is undertaken on the basis of what school is closest to home by the shortest available walking route with spaces available in the pupil's year group.
-If there is no such school within statutory walking distance (see 2.4 for definition) then a new calculation will take place on the basis of the shortest motorised route to calculate the nearest qualifying school.
+A calculation for the closest qualifying school is undertaken on the basis of what school is closest to home by the shortest available walking route with spaces available in the pupil's year group.
+If there is no such school within statutory walking distance (see 2.4 for definition) then a new calculation will take place on the basis of the shortest motorised route to calculate the qualifying school.

-The calculation of nearest qualifying school for a pupil who has gained a place at a selective school will include non-selective comprehensive schools which provide schooling for those of all ability levels.
-As such transport to selective schools will only be provided if it is the nearest qualifying school to the child's home, taking into account all relevant secondary schools.
+The calculation of qualifying school for a pupil who has gained a place at a selective school will include non-selective comprehensive schools which provide schooling for those of all ability levels.
+As such transport to selective schools will only be provided if it is the closest qualifying school to the child's home, taking into account all relevant secondary schools.
+The distance from home to school will also need to exceed the relevant statutory walking distance.

-Similarly, the calculation of nearest qualifying school for a pupil who has gained a place at a faith school will include non-faith schools which provide schooling for those of all faiths.
-As such transport to faith schools will only be provided if it is the nearest qualifying school to the child's home, taking into account all relevant schools.
+Similarly, the calculation of qualifying school for a pupil who has gained a place at a faith school will include non-faith schools which provide schooling for those of all faiths.
+As such transport to faith schools will only be provided if it is the closest qualifying school to the child's home, taking into account all relevant schools.
 The exception to this will be when the pupil is of secondary school age and qualifies under the extended eligibility criteria (see section 3.3).
+The distance from home to school will also need to exceed the relevant statutory walking distance.

-The nearest qualifying school for a pupil attending a special school or specialist unit will be the nearest appropriate special school or unit that can meet their needs.
+The qualifying school for a pupil attending a special school or specialist unit will be the nearest appropriate special school or unit that can meet their needs.
 Parents who choose a different school or unit will not qualify for transport assistance.

-Where a special school or unit is named in the pupil's statement or EHCP because of parental preference, free transport will not normally be provided if it is not deemed to be the nearest school able to meet the pupil's needs.
+Where a special school or unit is named in the pupil's EHCP because of parental preference, free transport will not normally be provided if it is not deemed to be the nearest school able to meet the pupil's needs.